Take Care of your Eyesight for National Eye Exam Month!

 - Get regular exercise.
 The health benefits of exercise speak for themselves.
 Plus, regular exercise helps prevent diseases that are linked to eyesight issues, like diabetes, high blood pressure, and high cholesterol.

 - Wear safety gear on the job.
 Power tool users, we're talking to you!
-If you'll be around smoke, steam, sparks, or flying wood chips and metal shavings, stock up on top-quality safety gear to keep your eyes safe.
+If you'll be around smoke, steam, sparks, or flying wood chips and metal shavings, stock up on top-quality safety gear to keep your eyes safe (like Bomber Safety Eyewear).
 Safety gear is also a must for high-intensity sports, DIY projects at home, and work in labs or factories!

 - Quit smoking.
 Smoking has been linked to macular degeneration and cataracts, two common medical conditions that can damage your eyesight.
 Plus, smoking cigarettes can actually cause damage to your optic nerve, resulting in degenerative eyesight issues over time.